Getting Started

 PyTorch, and Tensorflow for more info and examples:

-Converting to a Ray Serve Deployment#
+Converting to a Ray Serve Application#

 In this section, we’ll deploy the text translation model using Ray Serve, so